aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/hide-chart-axis/_index.md

 In this tutorial, you have learned how to hide the chart axis in a Word document using Aspose.Words for .NET.
 By following the step-by-step guide and using the provided source code, you can create a chart, add series data, and hide the chart axis to achieve the desired visual effect.

-Aspose.Words for .NET provides a comprehensive API for working with charts in Word documents, allowing you to manipulate various aspects of the chart, including axis properties.
+Aspose.Words for .NET provides a comprehensive API for Words Processing with charts in Word documents, allowing you to manipulate various aspects of the chart, including axis properties.
 By accessing the `AxisY` property of the chart, you can hide the Y-axis to remove it from the chart visualization.

 Hiding the chart axis can be useful when you want to focus on the chart data without the distraction of the axis lines and labels.
 It provides a cleaner and more minimalist appearance to the chart.